Podcastindex-org/podcast-namespace/README.md

 ## Legend

-**Formalized** - This tag is frozen.
+**Formalized** - This tag is frozen and listed in the XMLNS document.
 Any future changes to it's definition must maintain backwards compatibility.

 **Finalized** - The tag is structurally stable and implementation/testing should be considered safe.
-Any breaking changes discovered before formalization will be widely communicated.
+Only language/wording changes should be expected.

 **Open** - The tag/phase is open for discussion and collaboration.

 <br><br>